Piano Nobile

 Summary

-The exhibition spans the full length of Sickert’s career, with paintings loaned from museums and private collections.
-Early works include his music-hall scenes and interiors from Venice and Camden Town.
-In addition to Sickert’s First World War masterpiece, The Integrity of Belgium (Government Art Collection), visionary paintings from the 1920s and ’30s will include The Plaza Tiller Girls – a group of works depicting Jazz Age dancers brought together by Piano Nobile for the first time.
+The exhibition spanned the full length of Sickert’s career, with paintings loaned from museums and private collections.
+Early works included his music-hall scenes and interiors from Venice and Camden Town.
+In addition to Sickert’s First World War masterpiece, The Integrity of Belgium (Government Art Collection), visionary paintings from the 1920s and ’30s included The Plaza Tiller Girls – a group of works depicting Jazz Age dancers which were brought together by Piano Nobile for the first time.

-SICKERT: The Theatre of Life has been curated with Richard Shone.
-An accompanying publication features essays by Richard Shone and Wendy Baron with first-hand accounts of Sickert by Basil Jonzen and Duncan Grant.
+SICKERT: The Theatre of Life was curated with Richard Shone.
+An accompanying publication featured essays by Richard Shone and Wendy Baron with first-hand accounts of Sickert by Basil Jonzen and Duncan Grant.

 Share